 Making a Constellation

 The last activity was to built a constellation on a piece of black foam.
-First we secured the circuit inside a small box, using the tape and cardboard supports provided in the kit.
+First my son secured the circuit inside a small box, using the tape and cardboard supports provided in the kit.

 The kit came with several outlines of constellations, so my son chose one, and copied it onto a piece of black foam paper.
 He then poked a hole everywhere there was a star in the pattern, and glued one end of a optical fiber to each hole.
 After letting the glue dry for about two hours, he bunched all the optical fibers together, and placed the bundle in front of the small light bulb in the circuit.